Nightmare at 20,000 Feet

-"Nightmare at 20,000 Feet" is the third episode of the fifth season American television anthology series The Twilight Zone, based on the short story of the same name by Richard Matheson, first published in the short story anthology Alone by Night (1961).
+"Nightmare at 20,000 Feet" is the fifth episode of the fifth season of the American television anthology series The Twilight Zone, based on the short story of the same name by Richard Matheson, first published in the short story anthology Alone by Night (1961).
 It originally aired on October 11, 1963, and is one of the most well-known and frequently referenced episodes of the series.
 The story follows a passenger on an airline flight, played by William Shatner, who notices a hideous creature trying to sabotage the aircraft during flight.

 In 2019, Keith Phipps of Vulture stated that the episode "doubles as... an effective shorthand for a fear of flying", making it endure in popular culture.
 This is the first of six episodes to be directed by Richard Donner.

+The episode has some similarities to the earlier episodes "The Odyssey of Flight 33" and "King Nine Will Not Return", both from season two.

 Opening narration

 Portrait of a frightened man: Mr. Robert Wilson, thirty-seven, husband, father and salesman on sick leave.
 Mr. Wilson has just been discharged from a sanatorium where he spent the last six months recovering from a nervous breakdown, the onset of which took place on an evening not dissimilar to this one, on an airliner very much like the one in which Mr. Wilson is about to be flown home—the difference being that, on that evening half a year ago, Mr. Wilson's flight was terminated by the onslaught of his mental breakdown.
 Tonight, he's traveling all the way to his appointed destination, which, contrary to Mr. Wilson's plan, happens to be in the darkest corner of the Twilight Zone.